-With a significant increase heavy oil exploration and development, Ecopetrol is showing an improving reserve profile and strong full cycle economics.
-The company's three-year average reserve replacement in 2011 was 221%, reflecting both upward revisions and discoveries.
+With a significant increase in heavy oil exploration and development, Ecopetrol is showing an improving reserve profile and strong full cycle economics.
+Its three-year average reserve replacement in 2012 was 148%, reflecting both upward revisions and discoveries.

-Upward revisions and discoveries have come primarily from the Rubiales, Chichimene, and other fields, including upward revisions in 2010 from Chuchupa and older Cusiana and Cupiagua fields.
-Despite a rising production level, its reserve life has increased since 2008 to 8.5 years total and 5.7 years proved developed at September 30, 2012.
-At the same time, proved undeveloped reserves have declined from 43% in 2008 to about 30% of total reserves, based on year-end 2011 reserves.
+Upward revisions and discoveries have come primarily from the Rubiales, Chichimene, and other older fields.
+Despite rising production, its reserve life has increased since 2008 to 7.8 years total and 5.7 years proved developed (PD) at September 30, 2013.
+At the same time, proved undeveloped reserves have declined from 43% in 2008 to about 27% of total reserves, based on year-end 2012 reserves.

-Ecopetrol's upstream cost structure has increased, but higher oil prices and crude realizations tied to Brent are supporting stronger cash margins, and its unit costs are very competitive, with total full cycle costs of \$44.99 in 2011 and up again in the last twelve months ending in September 2012 to \$44.53/BOE.
-Ecopetrol's unit production costs have declined in line with higher production, despite higher well maintenance and workovers, wastewater treatment costs, and appreciation of the Peso.
-As a result, Ecopetrol's leveraged full cycle ratio was a strong 5.92X in 2011 and 6.3X in LTM September 2012.
-(Our cost structure analysis is based on a gas/oil conversion ratio of 6:1, with production reported net of royalties, whereas most of the company's reported information is based on gross production before royalties.)
+Ecopetrol has a large proportion of higher cost heavy crude and its upstream cost structure has increased, but higher oil prices and crude realizations tied to Brent are supporting stronger cash margins, and its unit costs are very competitive, with total full cycle costs peaking at \$57.63/BOE in 2012 and slightly lower at \$57.43 in the last twelve months ending September 2013.
+Ecopetrol's unit production costs have declined in line with higher production, despite higher well maintenance, workover, and wastewater treatment costs, from the peak of \$28.60/BOE in 2012 to \$26.96 in Q3' 2013.
+As a result, Ecopetrol's leveraged full cycle ratio is strong, estimated at 3.65X in 2012 and 4.52X for LTM September 2013.
+(Our cost structure analysis is estimated based on a gas/oil conversion ratio of 6:1, with production reported net of royalties, whereas most of the company's reported information is based on gross production before royalties.)

-Unleveraged cash margin for the last twelve months ending in September 30,2012 was estimated at \$69.89/BOE.
-The company's three-year all-sources F&D costs averaged \$10.10/BOE in 2011, benefiting from large upward revisions on heavy oil reserves as well as discoveries, while one-year F&D costs increased to \$15.86/BOE.
+Ecopetrol's unleveraged cash margin for the last twelve months ending September 30, 2013 was \$77.06/BOE.
+The company's three-year all-sources F&D costs averaged \$16.38/BOE in 2012, benefiting from large upward revisions on heavy oil reserves as well as discoveries, while one-year F&D costs increased to \$22.70/BOE.